tkeffer/benchmarks/README.md

 # benchmarks
-Benchmarks for comparing sqlite, MySQL, and InfluxDB for a common task when doing weather data analysis: create an array holding the max daily temperature and the time it was achieved, for each day in a year.
-Should be 366 points of data.
+Benchmarks for comparing sqlite, MySQL, MongoDB, and InfluxDB for a common task when doing weather data analysis: create an array holding the max daily temperature and the time it was achieved, for each day in a year.

-Uses the module `gen_fake_data` from the weewx test suites to create the synthetic data.
+Uses the module `gen_fake_data` from the weewx test suites to create a year's worth of synthetic data, with a 5 minute archive interval.
+This is approximately 105,000 records.

-Both the weewx test suites and the weewx API must be in your PYTHONPATH.
+Both the weewx test suites and the weewx API must be in your `PYTHONPATH`.
 The following works for me:

 ```
 export PYTHONPATH="/home/tkeffer/git/weewx/bin:/home/tkeffer/git/weewx/bin/weewx/test"
 ```

 ## Results
-Using an Intel NUC, with a full year of synthetic data (using gen_fake_data()) at 5 minute intervals, a total of about 105,000 data points.
+Using an Intel NUC.

 ### SQLITE

 Query strategies:

-1. Using an explicit query:
+1. Using an explicit SQL query for each day of the year

     ```
     SELECT dateTime, outTemp FROM archive WHERE dateTime > %d AND dateTime <= %d AND